Azure-Samples/azure-video-indexer-samples/VideoProcessingWorkflow/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This [repository](https://github.com/azureforeducation/demo-videoprocessing) brings a implementation of a complete video processing workflow which takes advantage of AMS, Video Indexer, Azure Functions, and Logic Apps.
+[This repository](https://github.com/azureforeducation/demo-videoprocessing) brings an implementation of a complete video processing workflow which takes advantage of AMS, Video Indexer, Azure Functions, and Logic Apps.